lionalion/clusterization/README.md

 /////////////////////

-for example run - example.sh
+to run for example  - example_en.sh or example_ru.sh (english or russian)

 /////////////////////
 The trains corpus: